mekatronik-achmadi/md_tutorial/electronic/tutorials/github.md

 git push -u origin master
 ```

-You will need to input your Github username (not email) and password into a pop-up dialog box.
+You will need to input your Github username (not email) and ~password~ token into terminal or a pop-up dialog box when asked.

 ![images](images/gitpush.JPG?raw=true)